timnboys/documentation/Docs/integrator3/howtoguides/removeindexfile.md

 ---
-title: Integrator 3 - How To:  Remove The index.php File
+title: Integrator 3 - How To Guide:  Remove The index.php File
 breadcrumb: /integrator3:Integrator 3/howtoguides:How To Guides/removeindexfile:Remove The index.php File

 ---